rigofekete/2D-Game-Engine/README.md

 # 2D Game Engine

-**Experimental 2D game engine built from scratch in C++ using the Win32 API**
+**Experimental 2D game engine built from scratch in C using the Win32 API**

 ---

 ## 📌 Description

-This project is a work-in-progress 2D game engine written in C++, inspired by the **Handmade Hero** series by Casey Muratori.
+This project is a work-in-progress 2D game engine written in C, inspired by the **Handmade Hero** series by Casey Muratori.
 The engine is developed from the ground up with a focus on **low-level systems programming**, **performance optimization**, and **direct control over hardware resources**.

 The current implementation establishes the foundation for real-time rendering, input, audio, and timing — providing the essential building blocks for a performant custom game engine.